Please contact us for more artworks by this artist

 “My riders express the anxiety aroused in me by the events of my epoch.
 The restlessness of my horses increases with each new work; the riders become ever more impotent, losing command over the animals.
 Thus I seek to symbolize the last stage in the dissolution of a myth, the myth of the heroic, triumphant individual, the uomo di virtù of the humanists.” - Marino Marini

-Born in 1901 in Pistoia, Marini was trained as a painter in the great Renaissance art center of Florence at the Academia di Belle Arti.
+Born in 1901 in Pistoia, Marini was trained as a painter in the great Renaissance art centre of Florence at the Academia di Belle Arti.
 He drew small subjects from life, such as flowers, birds and insects, and he also sculpted.
 While he always painted, from the early twenties Marini generally dedicated himself to sculpture, working intensively, experimenting with different materials, from terracotta to wood and plaster combined with paint, which he also sometimes used with bronze in order to accentuate forms and express movement.

 In 1928, he travelled to Paris where he made his début as a sculptor, studied with Picasso and other leading modern artists.
 Marini later returned to Italy, settling in Milan to teach in nearby Monza.
 During this period he exhibited at La Mostra del Novecento Toscano at the Galleria Milano in Milan.
 Over the years, he developed close associations with other sculptors like Giacometti and Moore.